FekraSolutions/Remote-Virtual-Assistance/blogs/Howtousefekracashiererp.md

 * Let's try to press "Save."
 * Here, you write the invoice number and vendor name.
 * Here, you choose cash and press save.
-### Use the Cashier Application
-* Go to the Cashier Page.
-* With the camera/scanner of any device, you can scan the barcode to find it appearing like his.
-* The default quantity is 1.
-* That's it!
-You can press save or scan another item.
-* You type how much the client paid, and the change appears automatically.
-* Then, you post the sale.
 ### Using the Inventory Report
 * Choose the inventory report starting date
 * Choose the inventory report ending date